 How A Keto Diet Could Help Boost Fertility, According To Experts

-Infertility is an incredibly frustrating and stressful issue affecting far more people than you might expect.
-In fact, over 6 million couples in the U.S. (or one in six) experience infertility, which is defined as not being able to get pregnant after a year or more of unprotected sex—and that number isn't likely to drop anytime soon.
+Fertility struggles are an incredibly frustrating and stressful issue affecting far more people than you might expect.
+In fact, over 6 million couples in the U.S. (or one in six) experience these issues.

-The sad part, infertility is rarely addressed holistically—and much of the focus remains solely on the reproductive system.
+The sad part, fertility problems are rarely addressed holistically—and much of the focus remains solely on the reproductive system.
 I have so many friends who are going through IVF, IUI, or other forms of fertility treatment without support from their team on what supplements to take (beyond a prenatal), what foods to eat, or on monitoring their vitamin and inflammatory levels.
 This can often lead to unsuccessful treatment outcomes if the woman is still under chronic stress, hormone-suppressed, malnourished, or inflamed.

 The good news: As a functional medicine dietitian, I've found that diet and nutritional status can significantly influence your inflammation and hormones, essentially pressing the reset button on your body's fertility.

 Throughout my career, I spent a lot of time creating protocols for autoimmune disease, metabolic syndrome, weight loss, digestive distress and disease, and balancing women's hormones (focusing on PCOS), and I had been using a ketogenic diet in practice to reduce inflammation and aid in gut restoration, blood sugar balance, diabetes management, and body fat loss.
-But it was not until I started to experience infertility myself that I started to explore how these anti-inflammatory, gut-restoring, and metabolic impacts could influence fertility and healthy conception.
+But it was not until I started to have trouble getting pregnant myself that I started to explore how these anti-inflammatory, gut-restoring, and metabolic impacts could influence fertility and healthy conception.

-4 health issues that drive infertility + how ketosis can help.
+4 health issues that drive fertility struggles + how ketosis may help.

-Here, I want to unpack some of the main issues that contribute to infertility, their typical conventional treatments, and how entering a state of nutritional ketosis can serve as an effective natural alternative:
+Here, I want to unpack some of the main issues that contribute to fertility problems, their typical conventional treatments, and how entering a state of nutritional ketosis can serve as an effective natural alternative: